aungsias/Eigen/README.md

     <img src="workflow/img/allocation_comparison.png" alt="Allocation Backtest" width="65%" height="65%">
 </p>

-- **Maximum Sharpe Ratio**: Showed the highest Sharpe ratio of 0.479 and an impressive cumulative return of 2.36 times the initial investment.
-The annualized return was 14.93%, although this came with higher annualized volatility at 31.20%.
+- **Maximum Sharpe Ratio**: Showed the highest Sharpe ratio of 0.479 and an impressive cumulative return of 223.7% the initial investment.
+The annualized return was 14.11%, although this came with higher annualized volatility at 30.83%.
-- **Risk Parity**: Had a Sharpe ratio of 0.35 and a cumulative return of 1.51 times the initial investment, with an annualized return of 9.57% and a volatility of 27.35%.
+- **Risk Parity**: Had a Sharpe ratio of 0.37 and a cumulative return of 159% the initial investment, with an annualized return of 10.02% and a volatility of 27.03%.
-- **Equal Weighting**: Achieved a Sharpe ratio of 0.404 and a cumulative return of 1.46 times the initial investment.
-The portfolio's annualized return was 9.24%, with a volatility of 22.89%.
+- **Equal Weighting**: Achieved a Sharpe ratio of 0.42 and a cumulative return of 1.45 times the initial investment.
+The portfolio's annualized return was 9.14%, with a volatility of 22.02%.
-- **Minimum Variance**: Recorded a Sharpe ratio of 0.346 and a cumulative return of 1.18 times the initial investment.
-It had an annualized return of 7.50% and a volatility of 21.69%.
+- **Minimum Variance**: Recorded a Sharpe ratio of 0.36 and a cumulative return of 120.55% the initial investment.
+It had an annualized return of 7.60% and a volatility of 21.35%.

 #### Sector Performance (Top 4)